jakemcc/jakemccrary.com/source/_posts/2020-05-02-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 Let me set the stage.
 I kick off the compilation of a large Scala codebase.
-I know this will take minutes, so I switch to Slack and catch up on what coworkers have posted.
+This will take minutes to finish, so I switch to Slack and catch up on what coworkers have posted.
-I follow a link in Slack to an interesting article.
+Someone posted an interesting link and I follow it to an article.
 Fifteen minutes later, I notice the compilation finished twelve minutes ago.
 I silently grumble at myself, disappointed that I didn't start the next step twelve minutes ago.